 - Do not bring bottles or hard objects into the battle as they can hurt others and cause accidents

 - Do not rip the T-shirts of other people, no matter if they are your BFFs

 - You can throw tomatoes and tomatoes only

 - Do not throw tomatoes after the second shot is fired

 What are you still waiting for?
 It’s never too late to experience one of the most exciting festivals of the world.
-So book your Spain tour package, pack your bags, and go join the Tomatina frenzy!
+So book a customizable package for an unforgettable trip to Spain, pack your bags, and go join the Tomatina frenzy!
 Also, share this with your wanderer buddies to let them in on the fun!